Post 16 Production Arts

 Questions to be answered in section 7 of the application form:

 a) Describe and comment on the sets, costumes, lighting and sound of any recent live performances you have seen.
-This could be a music concert, play or musical you may have seen.
+This could be anything from a live music concert, play or musical or performance you may have seen.

 b) What creative activities are you involved in that are related to the course?
 For instance you may have been involved in a school play, drama club, or play a musical instrument.

-c) Why do you think you are suited to the Technical Theatre Arts course?
+c) Why do you think you are suited to the Production Arts course?

 d) What do you think you would bring to the course?